Residential Architecture - Not Currently Offered

 - FALL SESSION: August 1 at noon

 PLEASE NOTE: You may cancel a craft class up to two weeks before the class begins, with a $30 cancellation fee assessed.
 No refunds are allowed within two weeks of the start date, nor after the class begins.

 Don Woodruff is a licensed architect with a deep resume of local, regional and national project experience.
-He has practiced architecture on commissions ranging from projects in the Middle East, the north slopes of Alaska, to elegant mountain homes in North Carolina.
+He has practiced architecture on commissions ranging from projects in the Middle East and the north slopes of Alaska, to elegant mountain homes in North Carolina.
 His firm DGW Architects was formed in 1995 with the sole purpose of providing to his clients the best possible design service.
-He listens to the wants and needs of the Owner and designs buildings that meet and exceed the Owners expectations.
+He listens to the wants and needs of the owner and designs buildings that meet and exceed the owner's expectations.

 Woodruff is an Instructor at Appalachian State University, providing students with hands-on experience in sustainable design, 3D computer modeling, energy analysis and Building Information Management.
 His expertise with computer visualization allows his architectural clients to explore their designs in the early concept stages, showing their home in the context of their site, and providing them with design options, solar studies and sustainable building alternatives.

 PLEASE NOTE: Most classes meet over multiple weeks.
 Registration for each class is open until the class fills or until three working days before the class begins, whichever comes first.
 If you miss the registration for this semester we hope you will consider taking this class the next time it is offered.
 Please contact Teri Reddick at firstname.lastname@example.org to be added to the mailing list if you would like to be notified when new classes are offered.

 If you experience problems completing the registration, contact Teri Reddick at 828-262-2530 or email Teri Reddick at email@example.com.

 Copyright © 2003 Michael R. Patricelli Craft Enrichment Program